MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-crashes.md

 ms.custom: diagnostics
 ---

-# Upload custom crashes via API
+# Upload crashes via API

-You can upload a custom crash report if you don't want to use our SDK or develop for a custom platform.
+You can upload a crash report if you don't want to use our SDK or develop for a custom platform.
 Upload a crash, error, or attachment log to App Center and view the details in the App Center Diagnostics UI.

 To upload a report, call the App Center ingestion endpoint at `https://in.appcenter.ms/logs?Api-Version=1.0.0` with the following headers: